mutant-city/k8s_study/concepts_vocab.md

         * spec.volumes.persistentVolumeClaim
         * instead of volume version: .spec.volumes.emptyDir
         * note: the pod doesn't know about the PV just the PVC

+* Retention
+    * The reclaim policy for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim
+    * Currently, volumes can either be Retained, Recycled, or Deleted.
+    * Reclaim:
+        * When the PersistentVolumeClaim is deleted, the PersistentVolume still exists and the volume is considered "released".
+        * But it is not yet available for another claim because the previous claimant's data remains on the volume.
+        * admin must manually follow steps to reclaim
+    * Delete:
+        * deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
+    * Recycle:
+        * If supported by the underlying volume plugin, the Recycle reclaim policy performs a basic scrub (rm -rf /thevolume/*) on the volume and makes it available again for a new claim.

+* StorageClass
+    Volumes that were dynamically provisioned inherit the reclaim policy of their StorageClass, which defaults to Delete